nEXam-App/nEXam-doc/docs/Use-Case Specification.md

 ## 4. Preconditions

+Since we don't want to use a large database, we agreed not to have an authentication process.
+So the only requirement for the use cases is an open app.

 ## 5. Postconditions
 ### 5.1 Create
 After creating a new exam, the user will be redirected to the overview, where all entires will be displayed.